 Viajando en bici por el mundo.
-Aquí vamos llegando a Barcelona (checa los videos previos) y de ahi a Aqua Viva, Vila Bella, L’Estartit y después de cruzar los pirineos llegamos a Banyuls Sur Mer en Francia.
+Aquí vamos llegando a Barcelona a lo largo del mediterráneo en nuestro viaje épico en bicicleta (checa los videos previos) y después de pasar unos días increíbles en esta hermosa ciudad seguimos nuestro camino hacia Aqua Viva, Vila Bella, L’Estartit y después de una gran aventura, cruzando los montes pirineos llegamos a Banyuls Sur Mer en Francia.

-Traveling by bicycle around the world.
-Here we go to Barcelona (check previous videos) and from there to Aqua Viva, Vila Bella, L’Estartit and after crossing the Pyrenees we reach Banyuls Sur Mer in France.
+Traveling by bike around the world.
+Here we are arriving in Barcelona along the Mediterranean on our epic bike trip (check the previous videos) and after spending some amazing days in this beautiful city we continue our way to Aqua Viva, Vila Bella, L’Estartit and after a great adventure, crossing the Pyrenees mountains we arrive at Banyuls Sur Mer in France.

 We’ve spent the past six years traveling, studying and taking retreat in Colombia, India, Nepal, Thailand, the UK and recently, traveled by bicycle, from Málaga, Spain to the island of Santorini, Greece.
 Then we were destined for North Africa before we flew back to the Americas.

 We both have work we can do over the internet, and travel with laptops and other things that talk to the internet.
 Quinn operates Strangecode, a company offering website programming and server management, and Alma is the founder of ContemplArte where she teaches meditation, yoga and contemplative art through online courses, blog and youtube channel, she also works on different projects as a contemplative artist, illustrator, architect and graphic designer click here to see her portfolio.

 We are currently on our way to become certified teachers of “Cultivating Emotional Balance” and we’ll continue traveling around the world offering workshops and developing an online community of students.